johnmichealacera/echoes/README.md

 ### **Explore the Journey**
 1. **🌌 Enter the Space** - Immerse yourself in the cosmic, mystical interface
 2. **🎧 Listen Inline** - Click any "Listen" button to play music directly on the page
-3. **📊 Filter by Stage** - Navigate Death → Surrender → Joy → Vision awakening phases
+3. **📊 Filter by Stage** - Navigate Death → Surrender → Joy → Vision transformation phases
-4. **💫 Read Reflections** - Discover what each song awakens in the spiritual journey
+4. **💫 Read Reflections** - Discover what each song reveals in the spiritual journey

 ### **Contribute to the Journey**
-5. **➕ Add Your Songs** - Click the floating "+" to add your own awakening music
+5. **➕ Add Your Songs** - Click the floating "+" to add your own transformative music
 6. **🎯 Set Resonance** - Mark how deeply each song resonates (Very High → Low)
-7. **✍️ Share Insights** - Write reflections on what each piece awakens in you
+7. **✍️ Share Insights** - Write reflections on what each piece reveals in you
 8. **🌱 Watch it Grow** - See your personal resonance map expand organically

 ### **The Experience**
 - **No new tabs** - Everything happens within the beautiful, mystical interface
 - **Instant music** - Songs load and play immediately when you click "Listen"
-- **Stay present** - Remain immersed in your awakening journey while exploring
+- **Stay present** - Remain immersed in your transformative journey while exploring

 ## 🎨 Design Philosophy

-The app uses a **mystical, ethereal aesthetic** that reflects the spiritual nature of the awakening journey:
+The app uses a **mystical, ethereal aesthetic** that reflects the spiritual nature of the transformative journey:

 - **Dark cosmic background** with deep blues and purples
 - **Glassmorphism effects** for a modern, otherworldly feel
 - **Floating orbs** and subtle animations for visual interest
 - **Typography hierarchy** using Playfair Display for headings and Inter for body text
-- **Color-coded stages** to visually distinguish awakening phases
+- **Color-coded stages** to visually distinguish transformation phases

 ## 🔮 **Future Vision**

 This is just the beginning.
-The awakening journey continues to evolve:
+The transformative journey continues to evolve:

-- [ ] **Community Resonance** - Share and discover awakening music with fellow travelers
+- [ ] **Community Resonance** - Share and discover transformative music with fellow travelers
 - [x] **~~Inline Music~~** - ✨ **Complete!** Listen directly without leaving the journey
-- [ ] **Journey Visualization** - Visual maps of your awakening progress over time
+- [ ] **Journey Visualization** - Visual maps of your transformation progress over time
-- [ ] **Stage Deep Dives** - Expanded insights into each awakening phase
+- [ ] **Stage Deep Dives** - Expanded insights into each transformation phase
-- [ ] **Resonance Analytics** - Patterns in your musical awakening journey
+- [ ] **Resonance Analytics** - Patterns in your musical transformation journey
-- [ ] **Collective Playlists** - Community-curated awakening soundtracks
+- [ ] **Collective Playlists** - Community-curated transformation soundtracks
-- [ ] **Mobile App** - Native iOS/Android awakening companion
+- [ ] **Mobile App** - Native iOS/Android transformation companion
 - [ ] **AI Resonance** - Intelligent song recommendations based on your journey stage

 *The app grows as consciousness expands.* 🌱